Junejae/Sobel-Algorithm/README.md

 # How to run it
- gcc sobel.c
+ gcc sobel.c -lm

- ./a.out <input.image> <output.image0> <output.image1> <output.image2>
+ ./a.out <input.image>

- example: ./a.out garb34.pgm mag.pgm low.pgm high.pgm
+ example: ./a.out garb34.pgm